-Especially if the employee is leaving a current employer to accept your position, she will rightfully try to protect her interests.
+If the employee is leaving a current employer to accept your position, they will rightfully try to protect their interests.
 Employment relationships do not always work out despite arduous selection processes and the positive wishes of both parties in the employment relationship.

-In recognition of the fact that the more senior the position, the more time and difficulty the employee will have to replace his employment, contracts often contain severance packages and other clauses that protect the employee’s wellbeing.
+Contracts recognize the fact that the more senior the position, the more time and difficulty the employee will have to replace their employment.
+So, the agreements often contain severance packages and other clauses that protect the employee’s wellbeing.

-They are generally negotiated and reviewed by an employment law attorney, an employer-side attorney for the employer and an employee-side attorney for the new employee.
+They are generally negotiated and reviewed by an employment law attorney.
+Both the employee and employer will usually have the contract reviewed by legal counsel.
 Negotiations can be intense as both sides make an effort to protect their interests.

 A job offer letter is an informal employment contract used in private sector employment.
 The job offer letter usually spells out just the basics of compensation and benefits, paid time off, job title, and reporting relationships.

-Employers who use a job offer letter with senior employees may need to offer senior level employees a job offer letter that spells out many of the same components you would find in a formal employment contract.
-Many senior employees prefer an attorney negotiated employment contract that spells out all agreements in detail.
+Employers who use a job offer letter with senior employees may need to offer the employee an offer letter that spells out many of the same components you would find in a formal employment contract.
+Many senior employees prefer an attorney negotiated an employment contract that spells out all agreements in detail.

 Union Represented Workplaces

-A union employment contract also covers employment issues that an employment contract in the private sector may not.
-These include workplace conditions such as grievance procedures, hours of employment, representation by a union steward, and layoff procedures.
+A union employment contract also covers employment issues that an employment contract in the private sector may not describe.
+These union-specific issues include workplace conditions such as grievance procedures, hours of employment, representation by a union steward, and layoff procedures.

 Every employment contract is different.
 In a non-union setting, their level of detail depends on the persistence of the employee and employer who are negotiating the details of the contract.

 In any contract negotiation, legal representation is recommended.
-If you're an employee, your job is your livelihood and this is one area in which you don't want to take any chances or get the details wrong.
+If you're an employee, your job is your livelihood.
+This livelihood is one area in which you don't want to take any chances or get the details wrong.

 An employment contract generally covers: